PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 ### Off-chain Authorization

 A method of granting permissions or performing actions by signing data off-chain, enabling certain operations to complete in a single transaction.
-Used for adding secondary keys or creating child identities.
+Used for adding secondary keys and other authorization-driven workflows.

 ### Identity Freezing / Unfreezing